ray-project/ray/doc/source/tune/_tutorials/tune-xgboost.rst

 in a good accuracy of over ``0.90``.

 Maybe you have noticed the ``config`` parameter we pass to the XGBoost algorithm.
-This is a ``dict`` in which you can specify parameters for the XGBoost algorithm.
+This is a :class:`dict` in which you can specify parameters for the XGBoost algorithm.
 In this simple example, the only parameters we passed are the ``objective`` and ``eval_metric`` parameters.
 The value ``binary:logistic`` tells XGBoost that we aim to train a logistic regression model for a binary classification task.
 You can find an overview over all valid objectives